Does Using an Accredited Firm Provide a Guarantee?

-The core requirement for a firm gaining accreditation with the Property Institute is producing a robust quality management system demonstrating how the firm complies with professional standards - a template which can be used as a starting point is available here.
+The core requirement for a firm gaining accreditation with the Property Institute is producing a robust quality management system demonstrating how the firm complies with professional standards.

 Companies who already operate a quality management system can have their existing system assessed against the Institute's requirements.

 A starter pack is available to firm wishing to enter the scheme.
 The starter pack consists of a range of templates and resources, alongside mentoring where needed.

 Ongoing Requirements of Accreditation

 Once accredited, firms must comply with the Terms of Participation Agreement, including:

 - participating in an annual self-evaluation activity,